ricardokleinklein/ricardokleinklein.github.io/_posts/2017-08-26-GUI-matlab-first.md

 ---
 layout: post
-title: Easy GUI design in Matlab (I)
+title: Easy GUI design in Matlab
-author: Ricardo Faúndez-Carrasco
+author: Ricardo Kleinlein
 ---

 When you make a click on your computer, when you type something in a text editor, when you scroll down using a slidebar...
 Everytime you do that, you are interacting with computer programmes by means of a Graphical User Interface (GUI).